msalemor/sk-summarizer-pattern/README.md

-# An Azure OpenAI Summarizer<br> implementation with Semantic Kernel
+# An Azure OpenAI Summarizer implementation<br/>with Semantic Kernel

 This a summarizer (Map Reduce/Refine) implementation using Semantic Kernel and OpenAI GPT.
 This application can use the GPT's foundational model abilities to summarize, translate, analyze risks, etc. a large text source.